 Your dormant account format must include the following statements on your balance sheet page.
 The wordings are as follows.

-A declaration statement on the balance sheet page that for the accounting period ending, for example, 31 March 2014 the company was entitled to exemption from audit under section 480 of the Companies Act 2006 relating to dormant companies.
+- For the accounting period ending, say, 31 March 2019, the company was entitled to exemption from audit under section 480 of the Companies Act 2006 relating to dormant companies.

-For small company, the statement of the accounts has been prepared in accordance with the provisions applicable to companies subject to the small companies regime should be included in the balance sheet.
+- These accounts have been prepared in accordance with the provisions applicable to companies subject to the small companies regime.